rubik/rubik.github.io/content/post/kubernetes-tutorial-iii-best-practices.md

 It's best to always specify those with the minimum requirements.
 If resource requests are not specified, Kubernetes assumes that a Container has a memory and CPU utilization of zero.
-That could potentially lead Kubernetes to schedule too many Pods on the same node and exahust all the resources.
+That could potentially lead Kubernetes to schedule too many Pods on the same node and exhaust all the resources.

 It's also possible to specify resource limits that containers cannot exceed.
 Whether it's better to specify them or not should be decided case by case, as the container runtime might terminate containers which attempt to exceed the limits.
 CPU resources, for example, are compressible.
-When they are exahusted, the kernel will start throttling the processese.
+When they are exhausted, the kernel will start throttling the processes.
 That might be a more desirable behavior than termination.

 If you are unsure about the resource usage of your Containers, you can run the